wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/7-exercise-client-side-web-parts.md

 ![Screenshot of the gulp serve output](../media/07-testing-01.png)

 Open a browser and navigate to the developer site you created in the first exercise.
-If prompted, log in using your Work or School credentials.
+If prompted, sign in using your Work or School credentials.
 Append the following to the end of the site's URL: **/_layouts/workbench.aspx**.
 This is the SharePoint Online hosted workbench.

 ![Screenshot of the SharePoint Workbench](../media/07-testing-02.png)